All India Institute of Medical Sciences, Darbhanga: History

 The proposal for the Darbhanga AIIMS (i.e., second AIIMS in Bihar) was announced by Arun Jaitley, the first finance minister in Prime Minister Narendra Modi's government, in the 2015-16 union budget.
-In 2019, the Chief Minister Nitish Kumar proposed for upgradation of Darbhanga Medical College and Hospital (DMCH) as the second AIIMS in Bihar, to the central government.
+In 2019, Chief Minister Nitish Kumar proposed to the central government the upgradation of Darbhanga Medical College and Hospital (DMCH) as the second AIIMS in Bihar.
 But later the unused 200 acres of land at DMCH was proposed for the site of the proposed AIIMS.
 Again later the Mahagathbandhan government in Bihar change the location and proposed Shobhan village as the location of the Darbhanga AIIMS.

 The AIIMS construction team of the Central Government initially rejected the location at Shobhan Village, in the name of the flood area during the survey.
 But after the formation of NDA coalition government again in Bihar, the central government of India approved the location of Shobhan village near the Darbhanga, for the construction of the Darbhanga AIIMS.

 On 12 February, central team visited the location of Shobhan bypass near the city of Darbhanga for inspection of land and agreed to accept it as land for the proposed Darbhanga AIIMS.

 The special secretary Shashank Shekhar Sinha of the health department of the Bihar Government has submitted the documents of 150.13 acres land to the executive director Dr Madhwanand Kar of Darbhanga AIIMS on 12 August 2024 for starting the construction of the proposed AIIMS.
 He also assured that the remaining 37.31 acres of land would be transferred soon in the next week which was transferred later on.